Sucre - Things to Do in Sucre in March

 Early March

-Festival de la Virgen de Guadalupe
+Festival of Our Lady of the Waters (Fiesta de la Virgen de las Aguas)

 Packing Checklist